 Key Differences Between Company Balance Sheet and Bank Balance Sheet

 - Notes to Account are made in the Company Balance Sheet.
-Schedules are made in the Bank Balance Sheet.
+Conversely, Schedules are made in the Bank Balance Sheet.

 Balance Sheet of a company is an important tool for the financial analysis of any concern.
 It shows the financial status of any company at a particular date.
 It helps the stakeholders to know about its liquidity, solvency, and performance.
 Besides this, the comparison can also be made in the past and present performance of the entity.